smiauek/restaurant-reservations/back-end/README.md

-# Capstone: Restaurant Reservation System Backend
+# Restaurant Reservation System Backend

-This starter code for the backend of the capstone project in the Thinkful curriculum.

-See [../README.md](../README.md) for detailed instructions.
+API built following RESTful design principles with PostgreSQL database for Restauranr Reservation System.

+Deployed API can be found [here](https://res-res-backend.herokuapp.com/)

+## Supported Routes:
+- `GET /reservations`
+This route will respond with a list of reservations for tadays date that have status "booked" or "seated".